Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

 From this representation, the results of Theorem \ref{them4} can be viewed as an extension of Theorem \ref{them1} to a special class of linear combinations of the martingales.
 Moreover, the above representation together with Theorem \ref{them1} enables us to identify the dominant terms in the asymptotic behaviour.
-However, the proof of Theorem \ref{them4} is not a straightforward modification of Theorem \ref{them1}.
-Actually, the presence of $\e^{\mathrm{i}t\im(\gamma_{k})}$ ($\im(\gamma_{k})$ may not be $0$) brings additional difficulties, especially in the critical case.
+Nevertheless, neither the statement nor the proof of Theorem \ref{them4} is a straightforward adaption of Theorem \ref{them1}.
+In particular, when $h$ is chosen to be a single eigenfunction in Theorem \ref{them4}, the limit in the critical case coincides with that in Theorem \ref{them1}, while in the non-critical case this coincidence occurs if and only if the corresponding eigenvalue is real.
+This observation reveals, especially in the non-critical case, the oscillatory effects arising from the imaginary parts of the eigenvalues.
+In addition, the presence of the factor $\e^{\mathrm{i}t\im(\gamma_{k})}$ ($\im(\gamma_{k})$ may not be $0$) brings further technical difficulties in the proof, particularly in the critical case.
 To achieve the main results, we employ a fundamental theorem in the theory of dynamical systems.
-A more detailed discussion is deferred to Section \ref{sec1.5}. \end{remark}
+A more detailed discussion is deferred to Section \ref{sec1.5}. \item{(ii)} In the non-critical case where $\{\gamma_k: \re(\gamma_{k})= \lambda_{1}/2 \}=\emptyset$, Lemma \ref{lem:modula} is not applicable for obtaining the exact value of the limit superior of the modulus.
+Nevertheless, we can establish a sharp two-sided estimate as follows.
+For $h=\sum_{k=1}^{m}g_{k}$, define $a_{1}(h):=H^{sm}_{\infty}(h)+H^{la}_{\infty}(h)$, $a_{3}(h):=H^{sm}_{\infty}(-\mathrm{i}h)+H^{la}_{\infty}(-\mathrm{i}h)$, and